Kevin Quiambao: College career

 On August 1, 2020, he committed to play for the De La Salle Green Archers.
+He was also recruited by UP, which would have reunited him with his high school teammates as most of them had committed there.
 Since there was no UAAP basketball during the COVID-19 pandemic, Quiambao stayed in shape by playing in Filipino basketball leagues in Dubai.
 Prior to Season 85, he got to play with DLSU in the PBA D-League and in the Filoil EcoOil Preseason Cup.

 Season 85: Rookie of the Year

 Quiambao had an ugly start to his UAAP career, as he only had five points on 2-of-13 shooting and three steals in a loss to the UP Fighting Maroons.
 He bounced back with 11 points, three rebounds, three assists, and two steals against the UST Growling Tigers.
 In a loss to the UE Red Warriors, he had 15 points and six rebounds.
 The Archers bounced back from the loss with a win over the FEU Tamaraws, in which he had 16 points, eight rebounds, and four assists.
 Against NU, he had 15 points and six rebounds, but missed a corner triple in the clutch, leading to their first loss to NU in seven years.
 He then had 20 points and nine rebounds in an overtime loss to the Adamson Falcons.
 They then lost a rematch with FEU in which he had 12 points, eight rebounds, and four assists.
 After spending time with Gilas, he returned to help La Salle break UP's seven-game winning streak with 18 points (13 in the fourth quarter alone) and nine rebounds.
 For that performance, he was voted Player of the Week.
 He was unable to play in a crucial game against Adamson as he had tested positive for COVID-19, and La Salle did not make it to the Final Four.
 He was awarded Rookie of the Year with averages of 11.2 points, 6.5 rebounds, 3.2 assists, and 1.1 steals.
+That season, he also competed in the 3x3 basketball event, and helped La Salle win the championship for that event.